ahmadFaik/ahmadFaik/README.md

 📊 **Key Insights & Objectives**:
 - Identify peak hours, zones with highest demand, and underperforming areas
-- Analyze trip durations, fare distributions, and pickup-dropoff patterns
+- Analyze trip durations, fare distributions per borough, and pickup-dropoff patterns by borough
 - Propose actionable strategies for more efficient fleet allocation and revenue growth

 🧰 **Tools Used**: